 To apply for an L2 visa from outside the United States, the applicant will need to file Form DS-160, pay the relevant fee and submit the necessary documentation in support.
 The applicant will also be required to provide their biometric information and subsequently attend an interview at their local US Embassy or Consulate where they will need to attend with their supporting documents, including:

-- a copy of the approved I-129 petition for the L1 visa-holder
+Approved I-129 Petition Copy | A copy of the approved I-129 petition filed for the L1 visa holder. |

-- various documents as proof of relationship, including the original marriage certificate for spouses and the original birth certificate for dependent children
+Proof of Relationship Documents | Various documents proving the relationship, including the original marriage certificate for spouses and the original birth certificate for dependent children. |

-- the pay slips or tax return of the L1 visa-holder if they are already in the US.
+L1 Visa Holder’s Pay Slips or Tax Returns | Recent pay slips or tax returns of the L1 visa holder if they are already in the US. |

 In the event that the applicant fails to attend with the necessary documentation, they risk their application for an L1 visa being delayed or even denied.
 Further, the fact that their spouse or parent has permission to work in the US under L1 visa classification does not guarantee a successful application.
 Their eligibility will still need to be determined on a case-by-case basis, having regard to the information contained within Form DS-160 and their supporting documentation.
 The applicant will also need to satisfy the interviewing consular officer of their eligibility, including a genuine family relationship with the L1 visa-holder.